In order to evict you, the landlord must:

 If the landlord wants to use the alternative eviction procedure for rent arrears, they must send you all of the following documents at the same time:

 If you receive a notice for rent arrears using the alternative procedure and you do not want to be evicted you must give the Notice of Objection to the Tribunal before 4pm on the termination date that is on the notice.
-You should contact the Tenants Union immediately for advice.
+You should contact us immediately for advice.

 If the landlord wants to use the alternative eviction procedure for the end of a fixed-term tenancy agreement, they must:

 If you receive a notice for the end of a fixed-term tenancy agreement using the alternative procedure and you do not want to be evicted you must give the Notice of Objection to the Tribunal within 4 business days.
-You should contact the Tenants Union immediately for advice.
+You should contact us immediately for advice.

 If your landlord applies to the Tribunal for a Possession Order using the standard procedure or you object under the alternative procedure, the Tribunal will set a hearing date to take place after your Notice to Vacate has expired.